NicUll/chatalyze/readme.md

 The idea is that the data produced by Flask and stored in data.db (the channels table) can be accessed by several people at once but the underlying message data accessed by the analyzer is only accessed by one client at a time.
-The field channel.active is then supposed to tell whether a thread calculating the message-data needs to be started or if we there is already data called for by someone else.
+The field channel.active is then supposed to tell whether a thread calculating the message-data needs to be started or if there is already data called for by someone else.
+The active-flag should then be updated and set to false based on either if the client that's making the data be created has changed channel, or if channel.upd_time is over a certain amount of seconds old.

+Upon querying for channel data the analyzer should call "messages" for data and calculate message-frequency as well as mood based on rules in the mood table.

-The mood was supposed to be calulated by the means of several parameters.
+Ideas for moods/feelings describing the channel-chat can be seen in mood-ideas.md The mood was supposed to be calculated by the means of several parameters.
+The memes being sent.
+If a raid is going on
+If people are joining, or parting from the channel Various tags accessed with the CAP REQ commands.

 ## How To Use

-Idea is that server should be started and necessary tables created.
+Idea is that server should be started by means of main.py
-Upon querying for channel data the analyzer should call "messages" for data and calculate message-frequency as well as mood based on rules in the mood table.